neilbrown/gnubee-tools/README.md

 Currently the primary focus is building a firmware image to boot into the Linux kernel.

-It is assumed that an ext4 root filesystem already exists; this can be on an SD card, USB storage, or SATA device (including md-raid).
+A normal boot requires that an ext4 root filesystem already exists;
+this can be on an SD card, USB storage, or SATA device (including md-raid).
 This filesystem must be named "GNUBEE-ROOT" and `findfs` must be able to find it.

 This package contains config files and scripts to build a kernel and an initramfs, in a format that can be written to flash.

+If "GNUBEE-ROOT" cannot be found, the initramfs drops into a shell.
+Enough tools are available to configure the network, create md arrays, format an ext4 filesystem, and install Debian over the network.
+A script called "config" is available which does much of this for you.
+It will not create md arrays, but if you create one manually, it will find it and offer to install to it.

+At the initramfs shell, you can "`cat config`" to see the script or just type "`config`" to run it.

 Preparation
 -----------